Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 If, after that, we find a way to tweak the interface and balance to make interacting with numerous competitors convenient, then, once again, we will reach a new audience."

-But this is very strong theorizing and a very big "if".
-I think such luck is unlikely.
-But, just for fun, here are the tables with the combined groups (or stages of development).
-You can also notice that the last group will include players who we excluded from consideration by the groups "small agency" + "many competitors".
 But this is heavy theorizing and a very big "if".
 I think such luck is unlikely.
 But, just for fun, here are the tables with the combined groups (or stages of development).
 It's also worth noting that the last group will include players whom we excluded from consideration by the "small agency" + "many competitors" groups.

 <div id="table-final-groups-iterations"></div>